toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-List of package names that must be installed for this package to work.
+A list of package names that must be installed on the device before this package can be configured and used.

 See <https://www.debian.org/doc/debian-policy/ch-relationships.html#binary-dependencies-depends-recommends-suggests-enhances-pre-depends>.